Hashtag Web3 Logo

 • Forge: The core of Foundry.
 It's a testing framework that allows you to write your tests in Solidity.
 It also includes tools for compiling, deploying, and verifying contracts.

-• Cast: A powerful command-line utility for interacting with smart contracts.
+• Cast: A command-line utility for interacting with smart contracts.
 You can use it to send transactions, call functions, and read data from the blockchain, all from your terminal.

 • Chisel: An interactive Solidity shell (REPL) that allows you to quickly test out snippets of Solidity code without writing a full contract.